 It was a highly embarrassing day for Myer this past Tuesday.
 After announcing the previous Thursday that ‘Andrew Flanagan, has been appointed group general manager for strategy and business development’, Myer confirmed on Tuesday that Flanagan had been fired after it was revealed that he was not, as reported, “formerly managing director and Asia-Pacific vice-president for Spanish fashion giant Inditex (owner of Zara).”

 The media jumped all over the story.
 I was interviewed for 10 minutes on Sydney radio station 2UE by morning host, Angela Catterns about the story.
-Later in the day an AFR journalist called me to seek comment.
+Later in the day, an AFR journalist called me seeking comment.

 On the day of Flanagan’s appointment being made public the CEO of Myer, Bernie Brookes said: ‘Andrew set up Zara in Australia and was looking after 800 stores throughout Asia, and before that he was with Walmart and Tesco, so he has this worldly experience that will help us look at things in a different perspective,’ he said.